Potential Overuse of Contralateral Prophylactic Mastectomy

 Featured in Lake Norman Woman Magazine

-Women diagnosed with early stage breast cancer have several treatment options to choose from, all with excellent outcomes, and coming to a decision can be daunting.
+Women diagnosed with early stage breast cancer have several breast cancer treatment options to choose from, all with excellent outcomes, and coming to a decision can be daunting.

 Breast conserving surgery (commonly referred to as a lumpectomy) combined with radiotherapy constitutes breast conservation therapy and is often the recommended treatment option for women with early stage breast cancer.
 The alternative surgical option of mastectomy (removal of the entire breast tissue) can sometimes obviate the need for radiation.
 There is no survival difference between breast conservation therapy and mastectomy in women with early stage breast cancer.
 Therefore, the decision of whether to undergo a mastectomy in a woman who is a candidate for breast conservation therapy is a personal one, where concerns with body image or need for follow up testing may influence this decision.